tapis-project/camera-traps/releases/0.3.1/integration-test/README.md

 # Building and Running the Integration Test

-The integration test described here simply injects images into an instance of the camera-traps application configured for testing.
+The integration test described here simply injects images into an instance of the camera-traps application configured for testing with internal plugins (only one process is started).
 The application runs in a docker container whereas the integration test is invoked by cargo.
 To allow the test to communicate with the application, the latter runs on the host network rather than a private docker network.
 Though unlikely, failures are possible if the configured ports are already in use.

+The integration test executable must exist in order for cargo to invoke it, which requires that the Rust compiler is installed.

 ## Commands

 The integration test requires the camera-traps application to be running before it is manually invoked.
-All command should be issued from the directory in which this file resides.
+All commands should be issued from the directory in which this file resides.

 To run an instance of camera-traps configured for the integration test, issue this command in a command-line terminal: